 How often is geolocation data updated?

-Estimating a contact's geolocation is a process.
+Estimating a contact's geolocation is a gradual process.
 If you don't see geolocation data yet, your contacts may need to interact with a few more campaigns.
 Geolocation will reflect where they engage with campaigns most often.

-Segment by Geolocation
+Segment by geolocation

-Say you have an online business and your goal is to increase sales in a certain region.
-Create a segment that combines location and sales data to identify customers from that region.
+Use geolocation data to build tailored segments for your campaigns.
+For example, if you have an online business and your goal is to increase sales in a certain region, you could create a segment that combines location and e-commerce conditions to identify customers from that region.